 Zibelemärit is a tradition that some sources say dates back to the 1850s when farmers’ wives would come into the city of Bern from small villages in the Fribourg region with produce from their fruitful harvest of onions.
 Other sources say that the festival has much older origins.
 Local legend has it that the people of Bern bestowed on citizens of Fribourg the right to sell onions in their city as a token of gratitude for helping the Bernese when the city went up in flames during the Great Fire of 1405.

 An early start

-The onion market opens unusually early in the morning!
-Between 3am and 4am!
+The onion market opens unusually early in the morning (from 4am!).
 The official opening is at 6am, which is still too early for many.
-At a more reasonable hour, the streets of the Old City begin to fill with visitors who come to admire the stalls, buy produce, taste some of the onion-based creations, warm up with mulled wine and enjoy the unique atmosphere of this centuries-old country fair in an urban landscape.
+At a more reasonable hour, the streets of the Old Town begin to fill with visitors who come to admire the stalls and buy produce.
+Let's not forget about the best part: tasting some of the onion-based creations, warming the soul with mulled wine and enjoying the unique atmosphere of this centuries-old country fair in an urban landscape.
 The festivities continue until 6pm.

 Over 200 colourful stalls in Bern's Old City

 Locals and tourists stroll through the bustling Old City centre to browse the 200 colourful market stalls and take in all the sights and smells.
 As well as decorative woven onion garlands and wreaths with alternate rows of white onions and red onions on display, there are seemingly endless stalls selling ready-to-eat onion dishes.

 Visitors can feast on onion pie known as Zwiebelkuchen, onion soup, onion sausage, pizza heavily laden with onion and strings of sugar onions, especially for children.
 Visitors can also find more typical market products for those with a sweet tooth such as Magenbrot cookies, candy floss and candied almonds, or for those looking for long-lasting souvenirs, there are textile, ceramics, jewellery and toy stalls as well.